Good Samaritan is dedicating the month of February to your heart. Heart

-In addition to the free stroke screenings, the Community Health Department
+In addition to these screenings, the Community Health Department is also

-is also offering multiple free lipid profile screenings throughout the
+offering multiple free lipid profile screenings throughout the month of

-month of February.
-To see the dates and times, visit Good Samaritan’s
+February.
+To see the dates and times, visit Good Samaritan’s website

 The Dayson Heart Center at Good Samaritan is also raising heart health